Optimal estimation for regression discontinuity design with binary outcomes: Uniformly valid finite-sample inference

 We obtain the confidence region of $\tau$ by inverting the testing procedure.
-We define $\widehat{CR}_{1-\alpha}$ as the set of the hypothetical values that are not rejected by the proposed two-sided test, that is
+We define $\widehat{CR}_{1-\alpha}$ as the set of hypothesized values that are not rejected by the proposed two-sided test, that is,

 By construction, $\widehat{CR}_{1-\alpha}$ satisfies